mdadams/clang_libraries_companion/README.md

 with the following slide deck:

   - Michael D. Adams.
-    *Lecture Slides for the Clang Libraries [LLVM/Clang 21]*.
+    *Lecture Slides for the Clang Libraries (LLVM/Clang 22)*.
-    Edition 0.4.0,
+    Edition 0.5.0,
-    Aug.
-2025.
+    Feb.
+2026.

 ## Obtaining the Slide Deck